basham/swit-workshop-a11y/slides.md

 <figure>

 Notes:
 A focus ring around an interactive object tells you where keyboard focus is.
 By default in most browsers, it is a blue outline.
-Never remove a focus style.
-But you may replace the style with something more aesthetically suitable.
+Never remove a focus style, as sighted users using keyboards won't know where they are.
+But you may replace the style with something more aesthetically suitable for your website, as long as there's enough distinction for a low vision person to see it.